Cannabis Trichomes – Why Are They Important?

-While many of us have an excellent time enjoying the benefits of our favourite icky sticky, we may not be entirely familiar with its various components, such as cannabis trichomes, and how they play into the overall weed experience.
+While many of us have an excellent time enjoying the benefits of our favourite icky sticky.
+We may not be entirely familiar with its various components, such as cannabis trichomes.
+As well as, how they play into the overall weed experience.

 Don’t worry.
 We aren’t going to get too technical with our explanation, but it’s important to understand just what cannabis trichomes are and why they are significant.

 You likely already recognize them just from staring at your bud with the naked eye, but you probably aren’t aware of their technical name and actual purpose.

 Cannabis trichomes are the beautiful tiny crystals that you see on the surface of your weed that make it smell and taste all kinds of fantastic.
 These small wonders contain the righteous resin, cannabinoids and terpenes and flavonoids that contribute to your favourite strains’ aroma and flavour.

 This article will break down just what cannabis trichomes are and why they are crucial in your overall weed experience.

 In short, cannabis trichomes are small, hair-like resin glands that make your bud look like it’s been delightfully dipped in sugar.